 Heart surgery can leave prominent scars that can cause significant emotional distress – especially if said scar later develops into a keloid.
 Any of the following heart surgery scars can turn into a keloid in at-risk individuals.

-- Median sternotomy scar – can measure anywhere between 8 to 11 inches and runs from the top to the bottom of the sternum.
+Can measure anywhere between 8 to 11 inches and runs from the top to the bottom of the sternum.

-- Pacemaker scar – about 2 inches long, just below the collarbone.
+About 2 inches long, just below the collarbone.

-- Anterolateral thoracotomy scar – about 6 inches long, runs from below the shoulder blade toward the front or side of the chest
+About 6 inches long, runs from below the shoulder blade toward the front or side of the chest

 BEFORE & AFTER GALLERY